-Many hiring managers have a hard time testing for emotional self-awareness, self-management, social awareness and relationship management.
+Many hiring managers have a hard time constructing interview questions to test emotional intelligence and emotional self-awareness, self-management, social awareness, and relationship management.
 Therefore many HR professionals fall back on trusting their gut instincts and subjective first impressions.

-The secret to enhancing your HR techniques and practices and ensuring you are screening out the best of the best is to utilize a few emotional intelligent questions throughout your interview process.
+The secret to enhancing your HR techniques and practices and ensuring you are screening out the best of the best is to utilize a few emotionally intelligent questions throughout your interview process.

 People who have low emotional intelligence do not understand or know how to manage their own emotions.
 Additionally, they also don’t know how to read emotions in others.
 This much is evident when we see employees struggling to deal with stress, overcome obstacles, or resolve conflict.
 We see people who struggle with emotional intelligence when they are negative, blame the system/process, are excessively entitled, point fingers at others, resist change, procrastinate, and/or are overly sensitive or critical.